-- 1. Students can be admitted to the programme throughout the year. - 2.
+- 1. Students can be admitted to the programme throughout the year. / Students can be admitted to the programme once/twice a year. - 2.
 Prospective PhD scholarship students must register as PhD scholarship students at the University of Groningen and pay the tuition fees due before being allowed to start the programme.
 In certain cases, the Board of the University can decide to reduce or waive the tuition fees. - 3.
 The Admissions Board will decide on behalf of the Faculty Board on the application at least six weeks after the date of the assessment, and at least four weeks before the start of the programme. - 4.
-Admission is granted on condition that on the start date concerned, the candidate satisfies the requirements of Article 2.1 regarding knowledge and skills, as evident from documentary proof of the programmes he/she has followed.
+Admission is granted on condition that on the starting date concerned, the candidate satisfies the requirements of Article 2.1 regarding knowledge and skills, as evident from documentary proof of the programmes they have followed.